microsoft/trident/docs/Reference/Host-Configuration/API-Reference/Scripts.md

 Scripts to be run after Trident configuration stage is complete.

+These scripts are run from within a chroot of the target OS.

 | Characteristic | Value   |
 | -------------- | ------- |
 | Type           | `array` |